3rdentity/Grappl/README.md

 The project is still in an alpha state.
 This repository contains all the newest client code, and some of the server and web code.

-This project uses the library [Gson](https://github.com/google/gson).
-Remember to set it up on your IDE.
-We'll start using Maven, soon.

 ## API

 Using Grappl's client API is very simple and straightforward.
 Just create a GrapplBuilder, and use